 Reductions in work hoursThe work hours of your participating employees can be reduced by at least 10 percent, but not more than 50 percent to qualify for Shared-Work benefit payments.
 For example, the work schedule for an employee who typically works 40 hours a week can be reduced by at least 4 hours, but not more than 20 hours.

 Length of planA Shared-Work plan can last up to one year.
 If your request is for less than a year, it still counts as your one plan for the year.
 In most instances, it is best to open a plan for the full year so it will be available if you need it.

 Similarly, employees can receive up to 52 weeks of Shared-Work benefits in each one-year plan as long as there is a balance available.
 The weeks do not need to be consecutive.

 AdministrationYou will deal directly and exclusively with the Shared-Work Unit in Olympia on all matters about your plan and your participating employees' unemployment claims.

 The bottom lineThe Shared-Work Program saves you money and keeps your skilled work force intact.

 Employees are spared the hardships of full unemployment and get more income than if they were fully laid off.download this free software directly from Adobe.

 Select a link below to open a form, then select "Save As" to save a copy to your hard drive.
 If you prefer, place your cursor over the link and then right-click your mouse button to open the dialog window.
 Select "Save Target As" to save the document to your computer.

-If you use Excel or PDF to complete the Shared-Work compensation plan application packet, you can use our new Web form link to upload your application.
+If you use Excel or PDF to complete the Shared-Work application packet, you can upload your application from the link below.

 Instructions for uploading the Shared-Work form: